bitcoinfacts/glacierprotocol.github.io/_docs/deposit/transfer-to-paper.md

 title: Transfer Cold Storage Data To Paper
 ---

-In this section, you'll move the cold storage data you generated in Section I from the quarantined computing environments onto physical paper.
+In this section, you'll move the cold storage data you generated in [Section I](/docs/deposit/generate-cold-storage-data/) of the Deposit Protocol from the quarantined computing environments onto physical paper.
 This will be done using a combination hand transcription and
 [QR codes](https://en.wikipedia.org/wiki/QR_code).